XWARNING: This documentation is for an old version of Exim (latest)

 Exim supports the obsolete SSMTP protocol (also known as SMTPS) that was used before the STARTTLS command was standardized for SMTP.
 Some legacy clients still use this protocol.
 If the tls_on_connect_ports option is set to a list of port numbers, connections to those ports must use SSMTP.
 The most common use of this option is expected to be

 tls_on_connect_ports = 465

-per RFC 8314.
+because 465 is the usual port number used by the legacy clients.
 There is also a command line option -tls-on-connect, which forces all ports to behave in this way when a daemon is started.

 Warning: Setting tls_on_connect_ports does not of itself cause the daemon to listen on those ports.
 You must still specify them in daemon_smtp_ports, local_interfaces, or the -oX option.
 (This is because tls_on_connect_ports applies to inetd connections as well as to connections via the daemon.)

 5. IPv6 address scopes

 IPv6 addresses have “scopes”, and a host with multiple hardware interfaces can, in principle, have the same link-local IPv6 address on different interfaces.
 Thus, additional information is needed, over and above the IP address, to distinguish individual interfaces.
 A convention of using a percent sign followed by something (often the interface name) has been adopted in some cases, leading to addresses like this:

 To accommodate this usage, a percent sign followed by an arbitrary string is allowed at the end of an IPv6 address.
 By default, Exim calls getaddrinfo() to convert a textual IPv6 address for actual use.
 This function recognizes the percent convention in operating systems that support it, and it processes the address appropriately.
 Unfortunately, some older libraries have problems with getaddrinfo().
 If